rokucommunity/vscode-brightscript-language/docs/Debugging/rale.md

+---
+title: RALE Support
+---
 # RALE Support

-You can also have the extension automatically inject the `TrackerTack.xml` and the code snippet required to start the tracker task.
+The extension can automatically inject the `TrackerTask.xml` and the code snippet required to start the tracker task.
 To do this you need a few simple things:

 - In your VS Code user settings add the `brightscript.debug.raleTrackerTaskFileLocation` setting.
 (See [Extension Settings](#Extension-Settings) for more information)